kpage0910/NoteTube/README.md

 ## Overview

 Watching a 30-minute video to extract a few key points is inefficient.
-This project solves that by pulling the transcript from any YouTube video and transforming it into notes shaped by what you actually need: studying, quick reference, step-by-step instructions, or just a fast summary.
+This project solves that by pulling the transcript from any YouTube video and transforming it into notes shaped by what you actually need: studying, step-by-step instructions, or just a fast summary.

 The idea is simple: the same video content serves different purposes depending on your intent.
-A tutorial watched for learning requires different notes than the same tutorial used as a reference later.
+A tutorial watched for learning requires different notes than the same tutorial used as a quick overview later.
 This tool makes that distinction explicit.

 ## Why This Project